klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 }
 ```

 As described in the example above, you can get the result of sending a transaction through TransactionReceiptProcessor.
 The `transactionHash` field is defined inside the receipt object.

-You can use [caver.rpc.klay.getTransactionReceipt] RPC call with `receipt.transactionHash` to query the receipt of a transaction at any time from the network after the transaction is included in a block.
-The example below shows how to get a receipt using the [caver.rpc.klay.getTransactionReceipt] RPC call.
+You can use `caver.rpc.klay.getTransactionReceipt` RPC call with `txHash` string to query the receipt of a transaction at any time from the network after the transaction is included in a block.
+The example below shows how to get a receipt using the `caver.rpc.klay.getTransactionReceipt` RPC call.

 ```java
 Caver caver = new Caver(Caver.BAOBAB_URL);